calcom/cal.com/README.md

 ## Hosted api through cal.com

+> _❗ WARNING: This is still experimental and not fully implemented yet❗_

 Go to console.cal.com
 Add a deployment or go to an existing one.
 Activate API or Admin addon